 When buying bullion, you can choose from bars, rounds, and coins.

 Bullion bars are produced by a variety of private mints and feature many different designs.
-Silver bars typically are available in one, five, ten and one-hundred ounce varieties, while gold bars are typically availabe in one and ten ounce varieties.
+Silver bars typically are available in one, five, ten and one-hundred ounce varieties, while gold bars are typically available in one and ten ounce varieties.
 Bars have the lowest premium over the spot price.

 Bullion rounds are produced by a variety of private mints and feature many different designs.
 Rounds are most often available in one-ounce varieties, but also come in sizes ranging from 1/10 oz. to 10-oz.
 Like bars, they have a low premium.